 What’s next for Calida?

-In 2011, Duterte, then Davao vice mayor, endorsed Calida to be Ombudsman, but then-President Aquino picked Ombudsman Conchita Carpio Morales.
-Morales retires in July 2018, and there are talks in legal circles that Calida has been telling people he would be Morales' replacement.
+In 2011, Duterte, then Davao vice mayor, endorsed Calida to be Ombudsman, but then-president Aquino picked Ombudsman Conchita Carpio Morales.
+Before Morales retired in July 2018, there were talks in legal circles that Calida has been telling people he would be Morales’ replacement.

-"Sources in the bench and bar say that, to this day, Calida remains a strong contender and aspirant to succeed Ombudsman Conchita Carpio Morales, whose term ends in mid-2018," said the Philippine Center for Investigative Journalism (PCIJ) in February, when it reported on the OSG's recommendation for Napoles' acquittal.
+“Sources in the bench and bar say that, to this day, Calida remains a strong contender and aspirant to succeed Ombudsman Conchita Carpio Morales, whose term ends in mid-2018,” said the Philippine Center for Investigative Journalism (PCIJ) in February 2017, when it reported on the OSG’s recommendation for acquit Napoles.

 How about the High Court?
 Calida himself said that, as Solicitor General, he is considered the SC’s 16th justice.